SpielmeisterCom/spellCore/docs/guides/intro_framework_overview/README.md

 # Overview of SpellJS

 SpellJS is a cross-platform framework for the development of games based on the HTML5 technology stack.
-It offers a convenient abstraction layer that hides all the platform specific implementation details that exist on the various target browser environments and mobile handsets.
+It offers a convenient abstraction layer that hides all platform specific implementation details that exist on the various target browser environments and mobile handsets.

 ## Developing with SpellJS

 The SpellJS engine is designed to work as a runtime for your content.
 This means that SpellJS can not be included as a library into your project on a source code level.
-Rather your SpellJS project consists of a collection of scenes, custom game objects a.k.a *entities*, associated behaviour (code) and assets (textures, sounds, animations, etc.).
-Your project gets compiled into a runtime friendly representation during the build process.
-The resulting compiled project or *runtime module* can be executed by the SpellJS engine.
+Rather your SpellJS project consists of a collection of *scenes*, custom game objects called *entities*, associated behaviour implemented in
+*systems* and *assets* (textures, sounds, animations, etc.).
+Your project gets compiled into a runtime friendly representation during a build process.
+The resulting compiled product - the *runtime module* - can be executed by the SpellJS engine.

 Developing a project with the SpellJS framework is done primarily in the SpellJS editor called *SpellEd*.
-SpellEd is an integrated development environment that makes it easy to design complex scenes and user defined entities and entity behaviour.
+SpellEd is an integrated development environment that makes it easy to design complex scenes and define custom entities and entity behaviour.
 Creating and managing assets is also done in SpellEd.
 Custom behaviour of entities is defined in JavaScript code.
 The SpellJS framework offers a comprehensible api that alleviates tasks often encountered during the development of games.